OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 *   The user’s contact person for all questions regarding their membership or the XING Websites is exclusively XING SE.
 The contact details can be found on the XING Websites.

-When a user opts for a non-paid membership or chooses to pay for their Premium membership with a payment method other than MasterCard or Visa Card, only XING SE becomes a party to the contract (in this case the name “XING” in these GTC refers exclusively to XING SE).
-The special provisions regarding the joint and several liability and joint creditors in case of payment by MasterCard or Visa Card do not apply.
+When a user opts for a non-paid membership or chooses to pay for their Premium membership with a payment method other than Mastercard or Visa Card, only XING SE becomes a party to the contract (in this case the name “XING” in these GTC refers exclusively to XING SE).
+The special provisions regarding the joint and several liability and joint creditors in case of payment by Mastercard or Visa Card do not apply.
 As soon as the user has chosen a payment method for their Premium membership, they will receive information stating the parties to the contract as well as details as to which party will provide the contractual service.